 We know that schools and districts have a limited amount of resources for classroom supplies and equipment.
 If you are struggling to find the funding needed to purchase equipment and supplies for classroom use, please review the following options that we are aware of based on our experience in the education system:

 If the classes you teach fall under Career and Technical Education (CTE), you are in luck!
-CTE programs are typically well funded as many of these classes require a significant amount of classroom equipment.
-National Perkins dollars are used each year to fund these CTE courses.
-These classes may include Business, Health, Technology and Engineering, Family and Consumer Sciences, and Trades such as woodshop and welding.
+CTE programs are typically well funded through National Perkins dollars.
+These funds are used each year to more fully develop the academic, career, and technical skills of students enrolled in secondary and postsecondary CTE programs.
 Equipment approval can often be as simple as completing a purchase request or letting your CTE specialist know you have a certain equipment need.

 Be sure to inquire about your school or district's policies on using CTE money for equipment purchases and make a formal request to receive funding for your classroom purchase.